YanaArtis/avAItar/README.md

 # avAItar

 ## Mission
 The time has finally come when smart glasses are in demand.
-But in addition to corporate smart glasses, there should also be open-source devices - for those who value their privacy.
+But in addition to corporate smart glasses, there should also be open-source eyewear - for those who value their privacy.

 ## What avAItar is?
 AI-Powered computer that can act in physical world in wearable and autonomos/robotic modes.